Banner Image

 Key features of this programme

-Problem Oriented Medicine
+Problem Oriented Learning

 Learn through real-life small animal medicine cases based on presenting problems, not body systems, to reflect the way cases unfold in everyday practice.